 The name Firestone has long been associated with tires, but the company actually provides a number of specialized automotive services including Firestone oil change, batteries, alignment, and brakes.
 The company’s auto services also include repair, drivetrain, vehicle inspection, maintenance, and transmission service.
 The Firestone oil change prices are not very high and it depends on the oil change type.

 How Much is an Oil Change at Firestone

 If you asked yourself how much is an oil change at Firestone, below are the estimated Firestone oil change prices.
 The Firestone synthetic oil change price is different then the regular oil change price.
 The Firestone oil change cost is very affordable.

 |Blend (High Mileage)||$38.00|

-Among the most affordable Firestone prices are for oil change.
+Among the most affordable Firestone prices are for an oil change.
 Available at all Firestone Complete Auto Care Centers, the service includes an oil change using only the highest quality synthetic oil, high mileage blend or synthetic blend, depending on the type of vehicle you drive.
-The Firestone synthetic oil change price is usually higher then the regular oil change price.
+The Firestone synthetic and standard oil change price are usually higher than the regular oil change price.

-The technician can also assess the car’s signal and brake lights, lubricate the chassis if required, do a visual inspection to check for damage and look for problems in the undercarriage, skid plates, suspension, steering, hoses and belts.
-Firestone Oil change cost depend on the package you avail of, and this rule applies to all the auto services packages offered by the company.
+The technician can also assess the car’s signal and brake lights, lubricate the chassis if required, do a visual inspection to check for damage and look for problems in the undercarriage, skid plates, suspension, steering, hoses, and belts.
+Firestone Oil change cost depends on the package you avail of, and this rule applies to all the auto services packages offered by the company.

 The company’s original headquarters was in Akron, Ohio, the same as that of rival Goodyear.
 For the next 75 years, Firestone and Goodyear would battle for supremacy in the tire industry.
 In 1979, Firestone hired John Nevin to breathe new life into the company, and Nevin instituted several reforms, including the transfer of its headquarters from Akron to Chicago.